-Felt beads or balls can be used for making jewellery, as embellishments for clothes and accessories, or for making simple toys such as our fun Caterpillar.
+Felt beads or balls can be used for making jewellery, as embellishments for clothes and accessories, or for making simple toy.

 The trick to making a regularly shaped ball or bead is how you start it.
 I used a bowl of hot water with a good squirt of washing up liquid.
 Pull wisps of wool out from the top and loosely shape them in your hands.
 If you’re trying to get the beads all the same size it is better to underestimate how much you need, as more can be felted onto the ball if necessary.